 We are in favour of allowing such companies to list either on the Main Board or on GEM, provided that if a company has a WVR structure, this is made obvious to potential investors.

-- (b) The prospect of overseas companies seeking to list for the first time on the Exchange with a WVR structure or seeking a further primary or secondary listing here (see paragraphs 44 to 47 of the Concept Paper)? - 7.
-Do you have any other comments or suggestions regarding WVR structures?
+(b) The prospect of overseas companies seeking to list for the first time on the Exchange with a WVR structure or seeking a further primary or secondary listing here (see paragraphs 44 to 47 of the Concept Paper)?